buildbot/buildbot/master/docs/manual/configuration/reporters/gitlab_status.rst

 :class:`GitLabStatusPush` publishes build status using `GitLab Commit Status API <http://doc.gitlab.com/ce/api/commits.html#commit-status>`_.
 The build status is published to a specific commit SHA in GitLab.

-It requires `txrequests`_ package to allow interaction with GitLab Commit Status API.

 It uses private token auth, and the token owner is required to have at least developer access to each repository.
 As a result, we recommend you use https in your base_url rather than http.